opconWizard/opcon-docs/docs/operations/status-change-commands.md

     Finished OK]{.skd-job-statuses} before it starts, both the start and finish time saved in history equal the time the job is marked.
-- **Mark Failed**: Changes the selected job(s) to a [Failed]{.skd-job-statuses} status regardless of the job's current     status.
+- **Mark Failed**: Changes the selected job(s) to a Failed status regardless of the job's current     status.
 All events are processed as if the job(s) had failed without intervention.
-If a job is [Marked Failed]{.skd-job-statuses} before     it starts, both the start and finish time saved in history equal the time the job is marked.
+If a job is Marked Failed before     it starts, both the start and finish time saved in history equal the time the job is marked.
 - **Under Review**: Places the selected job(s) in an [Under     Review]{.skd-job-statuses} status that reflects that the job is being reviewed while corrective action is taken to resolve errors.